Login

 8. Allow to Dry

 If you need to use your bong after cleaning, wipe everything down with a paper or cloth towel.
-Otherwise, allow your bong to air dry in the sun to burn off the last of any germs and melt away sticky residue.
+Otherwise, allow your bong to air dry in the sun to melt away sticky residue.

 Cleaning Plastic or Acrylic Bongs